charlesdunbar/weather-exercise-python/README.md

 You can currently enter city names in the format of "City" or "City Country"

 ## Known issues
-The API doesn't allow a nice way to look up a US state.
+  * The API doesn't allow a nice way to look up a US state.
 To work around this, I added ZIP code functionality.
-Unicode characters in cities are not supported currently
+  * Unicode characters are not supported currently